SystemsApproach/5G/ran.rst

 innovation in the future.

-The left-most four example Control Applications are the sweet spot for SDN.
-These functions—Link Aggregation Control, Interference Management, Load Balancing, and Handover Control—are currently implemented by individual base stations with only local visibility, but they have global consequenes.
-The SDN approach is to collect the available input data centrally, make a globally optimal decision, and then push the respective control parametes back to the base stations for execution.
-Realizing this value in the RAN is still a work-in-progress, but evidence using the same approach to optimize wide-area networks is compelling.
+The left-most four example Control Applications are the sweet spot for SDN, with its emphasis on central control over distributed forwarding.
+These functions—Link Aggregation Control, Interference Management, Load Balancing, and Handover Control—are currently implemented by individual base stations with only local visibility, but they have global consequences.
+The SDN approach is to collect the available input data centrally, make a globally optimal decision, and then push the respective control parameters back to the base stations for execution.
+Realizing this value in the RAN is still a work-in-progress, but products that take this approach are emerging.
+Evidence using an analogous approach to optimize wide-area networks over many years is compelling.

 While the above loosely categorizes the space of potential control apps as either config-oriented or control-oriented, another possible